-The results of the evaluation of the TOE against its target assurance requirements are generally described in this section and are presented in detail in the proprietary Evaluation Technical Report forTenable Nessus Manager 8.11.1 Part 2 ([11]).
+The results of the evaluation of the TOE against its target assurance requirements are generally described in this section and are presented in detail in the proprietary Evaluation Technical Report for Tenable.sc Part 2 ([10]).
 The reader of this VR can assume that all assurance activities and work units received passing verdicts.

 A verdict for an assurance component is determined by the resulting verdicts assigned to the corresponding evaluator action elements.
 The evaluation was conducted based upon CC version 3.1, revision 5 ([1], [2], [3]) and CEM version 3.1, revision 5 ([4]), and the specific evaluation activities specified in Protection Profile for Application Software, Version 1.3, 1 March 2019 ([5]) and Functional Package for Transport Layer Security (TLS), Version 1.1, 12 February 2019 ([6]).
-The evaluation determined the TOE satisfies the conformance claims made in the Nessus Manager 8.11.1 Security Target, of Part 2 extended and Part 3 extended.
+The evaluation determined the TOE satisfies the conformance claims made in the Tenable.sc 5.15.0 Security Target, of Part 2 extended and Part 3 extended.
 The TOE satisfies the requirements specified in: